-You or your Eligible Dependents may transfer to the GuideStone Value Health 5000 medical plan only during a future annual enrollment period or if a special enrollment event occurs.
-No other GuideStone medical plans will be available to which You or your Eligible Dependents may transfer. peruse
+You or your Eligible Dependents may transfer between any eligible GuideStone medical plans offered by your Employer, 35 USE ON only during an annual enrollment period or if a special enrollment event occurs.

 6. When coverage ends

 A. End of Employee Coverage